 I am making the point that you need to be dedicated and study hard.

-Maybe I don’t remember the actual name for a certain cell structure that I learned many years ago when I was in school.
+Maybe I don’t remember the actual name of a certain cell structure that I learned many years ago when I was in school.
 But I take the overall knowledge, and I use it every day.

 School clinics were my top source of stress when I was in school.
 I wanted to be perfect and do a great job!
-My perfectionism sometimes got in the way of how quickly I could get things done, but mostly it drove me to always be as prepared as I could and to ask lots of questions.
+My perfectionism sometimes got in the way of how quickly I could get things done, but mostly it drove me always to be as prepared as I could and to ask lots of questions.

 I remember how nervous I was for my first-ever patient!